jbox-web/ajax-datatables-rails/README.md

   # available options for db_adapter are: :pg, :mysql, :mysql2, :sqlite, :sqlite3
   # config.db_adapter = :pg

+  # Or you can use your rails environment adapter if you want a generic dev and production
+  # config.db_adapter = Rails.configuration.database_configuration[Rails.env]['adapter'].to_sym

   # available options for orm are: :active_record, :mongoid
   # config.orm = :active_record
 end